Mohamedemad4/erstling/README.md

     - hint: use eular angles and compass then convert to quats. and pixels per second

 - Create a pkg that captures Video from the Virtual Machine then outputs visualization_msgs/Marker postions of Objects,SuperObjs and Deposit Locations
-    - check object_markers/notebooks/playground.ipynb for details about tasks
+    - check object_markers/notebooks/playground.ipynb for details about tasks and the actual Computer Vision Code
     - make it output a debug image with markers on everything
+    - write the actual ROS Code

 - Create a Nav Package that takes odom and visualization_msgs/Marker of objs and Navigates the map
     - Must be able to teleport
         - when to teleport? idk read the rules